BawdyAnarchist/quBSD/Future_Development.md

 ### UPGRADES

+qb-cam/mic - webcam and mic get brought up with script

+usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

 Host as Unprivileged user
 - All jails will have an epair to an offline *Control Jail*
 - Unprivileged user on host will pass jails SSH commands via Control Jail